 Takaful contracts are those contracts where a group of participants (the policyholders) mutually cover one another against prescribed uncertain future events of loss or damage.
 The Group acts as an agent (Wakil) on their behalf in managing the Islamic Takaful operations, in consideration of a Wakala fee.
 Wakala fee is charged on gross Takaful contributions where the Group retained significant risk on such contributions.
-Management has decided not to charge Wakala fee on those Takaful contributions where they retain insignificant risk.
+No Wakala fee is charged on those Takaful contributions where they retain insignificant risk.
 The Takaful amounts (contributions) paid net of the Wakala fee are considered as Mudaraba capital, where the Group acts as Mudarib, investing these funds in consideration of a pre-agreed share of the realised profit or loss, if any.
 The policyholders further donate their contributions (tabarru) to those other policyholders who suffer a prescribed event of loss or damage, payable per the policies of the Group, in its capacity as an agent.